balram7878/Web-Development-Learning/Backend/readme.md

 # Why port number matters: -

+- A port is a logical number in your system.
 - Your device run multiple applications, each using a different port (browser, youtube, whatsapp)
 - A port ensure that the response from the server reaches to the correct application.
   > Examples of default ports: